Strilanc/Strilanc.github.io/_posts/2014-03-27-Better-JS-Equality-Table.markdown

 **Summary**

-JavaScript's `==` operator is not reflexive and not transitive, which are terrible flaws that absolutely justify using `===` instead, but it's not as bad as some tables make it look.
+JavaScript's `==` operator is not reflexive, which is a terrible flaw that absolutely justifies using `===` instead, but it's not as bad as some tables make it look.